Damages in Medical Malpractice

 Damages are a critical element of a medical malpractice case, and the plaintiff cannot recover damages for injuries that did not result from the doctor's conduct.
 Therefore, the plaintiff must establish a causal connection or link between the plaintiffs injury and the doctor's negligence.

 Generally, there are two types of damages available to a plaintiff in a medical malpractice case: compensatory damages and punitive damages.
-An experienced medical malpractice attorney at Patel Law, PC can evaluate your situation, determine whether you have a claim and put together a case for damages.
+Patel Law, PC - An experienced attorney for medical malpractice damages in Illinois can evaluate your situation, determine whether you have a claim and put together a case for damages.

 If the plaintiff cannot establish actual damages, he or she may still be entitled to nominal damages.
 Nominal damages are typically very small amounts awarded in cases where the plaintiff has not sustained any actual loss or ham as recognition that a legal injury was sustained.